 - Books - approximately £200 (recommended texts will be indicated on reading lists).

 - Travel and accommodation costs associated with the study weekends.

-- RCVS Initial Enrolment Fee (start of the course) - £74 for 2021/22.
+- RCVS Initial Enrolment Fee (start of the course) - £76*.
 You will pay this to Myerscough College during your first study days in September.

-- RCVS Certification Fee (end of the course) – you will be given instructions about how to pay this fee to the RCVS before we send your final results to them.
-Fee for 2021/22 to be confirmed (in 2020/21 it was £186).
+- RCVS Certification Fee (end of the course) – £192*.
+You will be given instructions about how to pay this fee to the RCVS before we send your final results to them.